davidmeredith/devsGuidebook/devGuidebook.md

 ### Limit the Number of Function Arguments

 >[!TIP]
->Consider using immutable Data Transfer Objects (aka DTOs / Data Objects / Records) if your function has more than ~4 arguments.
+>Consider using immutable Data Transfer Objects (aka DTOs / Data Objects / Records) if your function has more than ~4 arguments, and nesting these gives good structure.

 ### Separation of Concerns for Locality of Behaviour

-I've heard that functions should do one thing - For some functions this is true, but I don't always agree: Higher level functions often compose multiple child functions to achieve an end result.
+Functions should do one thing.
+For some functions this is true, especially low-level functions for example.
+However, I don't believe this is a unanimous rule.
+Higher-level functions (the outer layer in the dependency bullseye) often compose multiple child functions to achieve an end result.
+For example, consider a controller that composes multiple service facade calls to provide a final response.

 >[!TIP]
 >I prefer: Functions should separate concerns to give Locality of Behaviour.
 LoB means that code is easily understood by looking at only a small portion of it (paraphrasing R. Gabriel)